How to Say "The wolf turns on the lantern, and then goes to the castle" in Korean | (으)로 Grammar

 What does "The wolf turns on the lantern, and then goes to the castle" mean in Korean?

-The Korean sentence "늑대가 먼저 등불을 켜고, 그다음에 성으로 가요." translates to "The wolf turns on the lantern, and then goes to the castle." in English. "늑대가 먼저 등불을 켜고, 그다음에 성으로 가요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "늑대가 먼저 등불을 켜고, 그다음에 성으로 가요." translates to "The wolf turns on the lantern, and then goes to the castle." in English.
+When Korean speakers hear "늑대가 먼저 등불을 켜고, 그다음에 성으로 가요.", they immediately picture the scene: the wolf turns on the lantern, and then goes to the castle.
+The sentence is compact yet vivid — a hallmark of well-formed Korean.

 Pronunciation guide: neukdaega meonjeo deungbuleul kyeogo, geudaeume seongeuro gayo.